-On February 27th, 2018 the Company announced that, in spite of the Company's best efforts to ensure compliance, NextView Capital has failed to complete the placing of 32,976,635 common shares in the Company at a price of 94.53 pence (approximately CAD 1.62 per share for aggregate proceeds of £31,172,813 (approximately CAD 43,498,000) as contemplated under the binding placing letter.
-In addition, discussions have not resulted in any alternative proposals that would, in the opinion of management, be in the best interests of Bacanora and its shareholders.
-Accordingly, the Company is currently taking advice and has reserved its rights in respect of this default.
+As announced on 28 February and 6 April 2018, in spite of the Company's best efforts to ensure compliance, NextView Capital has failed to complete the placing of 32,976,635 common shares in the Company at a price of 94.53 pence for aggregate proceeds of £31,172,813 (approximately CAD 1.62 per share for aggregate proceeds of approximately CAD 43,498,000) as contemplated under the binding placing letter.
+Accordingly, the Company has terminated the Placing Letter and has reserved its rights to pursue any available legal remedies against NextView.